 Therefore, the roadmap becomes more flexible.
 Tasks can always be added, moved or removed, and they’re sorted by calculating the cost & value that each task brings.

 Great products are born only when the core features are the team’s main focus, and iterations and improvements are part of the team’s culture.
-The key is adding value, and not just marking more V’s in the checklist.
+The key is adding value, and not just marking more items in the checklist as ‘done’.